GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation

 \subsection{Shape classification on the ModelNet40 dataset}

-\textbf{Data and metrics.} ModelNet40 dataset contains 12311 shapes in 40 different categories, of which 9843 shapes are used for training and 2468 shapes are used for testing.
-In the experiments, we sample 1024 points uniformly from each model and take their coordinate information as input.
-Instance accuracy (OA) and category accuracy (mAcc) are adopted as the evaluation metrics of models:
+\textbf{Data and metrics.} ModelNet40\footnote[1]{https://shapenet.cs.stanford.edu/media/modelnet40\_ply\_hdf5\_2048.zip} dataset contains 12311 shapes in 40 different categories, of which 9843 shapes are used for training and 2468 shapes are used for testing.
+In the experiment, we sample 1024 points uniformly from each model and utilize their coordinate information as input.
+Overall accuracy (OA) and category accuracy (mAcc) are adopted as the evaluation metrics of models:

 where $ R_{i} $ represents the number of correctly predicted points in category $i$, and $N_{i}$ denotes the actual number of points belonging to category $i$.